ariel-research/course-rater/README.md

 # course-rater

+## Limiting network bandwidth
+To limit the bandwidth with Wondershaper tool, follow [this guide](https://averagelinuxuser.com/limit-bandwidth-linux/).

 ## Deploying react and django with nginx and guincorn
 #### The following guide is taken from [here](https://austinogiza.medium.com/deploying-react-and-django-rest-framework-with-nginx-and-gunicorn-7a0553459500), but has been adjusted for our app.